-- Purpose: To include "hamlet" type development characteristic of the King area. - Primary Goal: To recognize the unique features of the rural hamlet of King and to plan for its possible expansion and overall influence on neighboring land uses. - Preferred Density: Densities and lot sizes should be allowed to vary to accommodate new development opportunities. - Preferred Use: Future uses within the RCM should be compatible with the existing mix of uses.
+- Purpose: To include "hamlet" type development characteristic of the King area adjacent to Dayton in the Town of Farmington. - Primary Goal: To recognize the unique features of the rural hamlet of King and to plan for its possible expansion and overall influence on neighboring land uses in the Town of Dayton.
+Note that areas such as Rural and Parfreyville might also be considered rural hamlets, but the RCM classification was only mapped along County Highway QQ north of State Highway 22. - Preferred Density: Densities and lot sizes should be allowed to vary to accommodate new development opportunities. - Preferred Use: Future uses within the RCM should be a compatible mix of tourism-related commercial, office, institutional, or residential uses.
 New development in the RCM should focus on the quality, aesthetics, and functionality of building architecture and site design.
-Future development within the RCM should focus on in-fill development or on vacant land adjacent existing development. - Discouraged Uses: Non-agricultural, high water users should be discouraged and directed toward incorporated areas (cities, villages) where public sanitary sewer and water service exist.
+Future development within the RCM should focus on infill development or on vacant land adjacent to existing development. - Discouraged Uses: "Big-box" and other high intensity retail commercial and industrial uses are discouraged and should be directed toward incorporated areas (City of Waupaca) where public sanitary sewer and water service exist.